 Although there have been no cases of the disease in Belgium since 2001, it is still present in more than 150 countries.
-Afsca also warned it is always fatal in humans.
+The agency also warned that rabies is always fatal for humans.
 Rabies is mainly transmitted by cats and dogs.

 Afsca said anyone travelling with their pet must be able to prove their four-legged friend has been vaccinated.
 The same applies to anyone bringing their pet back into Belgium.

 “Rabies kills 60,000 people every year, most of them children in developing countries where rabies is endemic.
-Belgian holidaymakers are not always aware that they are still at risk in some areas of Eastern Europe and tourist regions like Turkey and Maghreb,” according to Afsca spokeswoman Stéphanie Maquoi.
+Belgian holidaymakers are not always aware that they are still at risk in some areas of Eastern Europe and tourist regions like Turkey and Morocco,” says Stéphanie Maquoi, Afsca spokeswoman.

 The Brussels Times